 HTTP header referrer contains the information about the last web page address you’ve visited before sending an HTTP request.
 What are They Used for?
 HTTP headers, including the HTTP header referer, are used by the client and web server.
 They use them to pass valuable information with an HTTP request and response.
 Most often, web browsers and web servers insert HTTP header messages automatically.
 However, sometimes you might want to manually add headers to achieve your goals.
 For instance, you can add HTTP headers to imitate organic traffic, format headers according to a specific web server format requirements, or enable or disable compression algorithms.

-You are probably aware that using proxies such as residential proxy and the rotating proxy can help you run an ongoing web scraping operation while avoiding blocks.
+You are probably aware that using proxies such as residential proxy and the rotating proxy can help you run an ongoing web scraping operation while avoiding blocks, and you can have other benefits for using any service provider.
+Anyway, the best way to scrape the web in a matter of minutes and come back with the information is to use a proxy server.
+Proxy, it’s like a getaway between server and device.
+According to experts from Smartproxy, it depends on what type of proxy you choose, but some proxies change your IP address and protect your identity; others authenticate users on Wi-Fi.
 While proxies play an important role in any web scraping operation, you can further optimize it to avoid blocks via HTTP headers.
-Optimizing each type of the HTTP request header can help you bypass anti-scraping measures and complete every web scraping session without any hiccups.
+Also, you can save your sensitive information such as an IP address, your location, or your internet service provider name.
+If you want to protect yourself from hacking or malware or prevent sites from going down because of a large number of incoming requests and always be sure that the traffic is legit, you can use an HTTP proxy.
+Optimizing each type of HTTP request header can help you bypass anti-scraping measures and complete every web scraping session without any hiccups.
 Optimizing User-Agent is vital for the success of any web scraping operation.

 If a scaring bot sends multiple requests with identical User-Agent, it will raise red flags, so using different User-Agent messages will help you bots appear as human agents.
 Setting the Accept-Language so that it’s relevant to the IP location where the requests originate will also appear organic to web servers.
 If you don’t do it, web servers can suspect bot-like activity and block the scraping process.
 Optimizing the Accept-Encoding request header can speed up the scraping process because the server will be able to send compressed data, thus reducing the load of traffic.
 Properly configuring HTTP header referer is also important.
 You can set a random website before launching a scraping operation so that your bots appear as average human users.
 You should configure the HTTP header referrer before every such operation to avoid getting blocked or banned.